-Most of the blocked attacks come from China, United States and Brazil as the three top sources.
+The blocked attacks are, mostly from China, Brazil and Japan, as the three top sources.
 A significant number of attacks are scanning which can be considered reconnaissance and is what precedes further attacks.

 ASSETS

 The MSS-VM(E/I), MSS-EPS conduct weekly testing.
 The MSS-VM(E/I) identify network assets while the MSS-EPS identify applications.
 Depending on the contracted services is the listing that can be provided of system or application assets.